– A –

 Institutional Base Salary (IBS)

-Compensation guaranteed by the University for an employee’s appointment (9 or 12 months), whether that individual’s time is spent on research, teaching, or other activities.
+Compensation guaranteed by the University for an employee’s appointment, whether that individual’s time is spent on research, teaching, other activities, or some combination.
 IBS does not include bonuses, one-time payments, or incentive pay.
 Additionally, IBS does not include supplemental payments from other organizations or income that individuals are permitted to earn outside of their University responsibilities, such as consulting.
-IBS must be used as the base salary on all grant proposals unless there is a statutory limit on compensation.
+IBS must be used as the base salary on all grant proposals unless there is a statutory limit on compensation (e.g. DHHS salary cap).

 – M –